alexrirak/renhelp-v2/grav/user/pages/01.tutorial/04.mods/default.md

 ---
-title: Maps
+title: Mods
 is_section_header: 'true'
 content:
   items: '@self.children'
 ---

-Topics related to mapping are sorted under this section.
+Topics about things that are needed for your own mod.